General InformationJuly 5, 2023

 Children in grades 1 – 6 are expected to go outside for a 15 minute recess both in the morning and afternoon.
 Recess is indoors if it is raining or if the wind temperature is -28 degrees Celsius or lower.
 If the children are well enough to attend school, it is JB Mitchell policy that the students are well enough to go out for recess.

 Morning Recess: 10:30 - 10:45 a.m.

 Afternoon Recess: 2:30 - 2:45 p.m.

 Attendance and Call Back System

 Students who are not in attendance during the morning or afternoon at École J.B.
 Mitchell School are part of a call back system.
-Teachers report the names of children who are absent, and one of our staff telephones the parent/guardian of every child for whom we did not receive prior notification regarding the absence.
-The order of priority is to phone the home, the work and then the emergency contact.
-In order to ensure student safety, it is imperative that parents/guardians notify us of any students’ absences/late arrivals.
-Students who arrive at school late are instructed to report to the office first to receive a late slip before going to their homerooms.
+Teachers report the names of children who are absent then our Safe Arrival system calls and emails the parent/guardians of every child for whom we did not receive prior notification regarding the absence.
+The order of priority is home, the work and then the emergency contact.
+In order to ensure student safety, it is imperative that parents/guardians notify us of any student's absences/late arrivals.
+Students who arrive at school late are instructed to report to the office first before going to their homerooms.

 It is of the utmost importance for the school to have the proper students address, home telephone number, parent’s business telephone number, and a friend or relative’s telephone number for each child in case of emergencies or illness.
-Please notify the school of any changes as the situation arises.
+Please notify the school of any changes immediately.